Diets & Supplements Used

 Supplements Helpful In The Treatment of Bowel Disorders:

-Digest-Rite is the brand I find very effective.
-It contains digestive enzymes (amylase, protease, cellulase, lipase, and pectinase) that break down fats, starches, and proteins ... something that most pets do naturally but something that a lot of pets don't do well ... especially after middle age sets in.
-And it also contains beneficial amino acids, Yucca schidigera, and probiotics (Lactobacillus acidophilus, Enterococcus faecium,
+(amylase, protease, cellulase, lipase, and pectinase) that break down fats, starches, and proteins ... some pets don't do this well ... especially after middle age sets in.
+And it also contains beneficial amino acids, Yucca schidigera, and probiotics

 Bifidobacterium thermophilum and Bifidobacterium longum, and Bacticillus subtilus), all of which reduce bowel inflammation, gas, aid in various digestive disorders and often stops stool eating.
-And even helpful with weight problems.
-Disgest Rite is a flavored powder you spoon over your pet's food once a day.
+It may even be helpful with weight problems.

-Probiotics: As pointed out in the paragraph above, probiotics are often combined with digestive enzymes and herbal treatments like Yucca.
 You need to know that while most practioners seem to agree that dispensing probioitic products seems to help a lot of pets ... especially those prone to GI upset due to long term medications ... a lot of other vets and physicians are skeptical of any health claims.

 A probiotic, sometimes referred to as good or friendly bacteria, is a microorganism necessary for a healthy and balanced intestinal tract.
 The prevailing theory for using probiotics is that there are two types of bacteria found in the intestinal tract, good and harmful bacteria.
 Good bacteria, or probiotics, ensure good health as they supposedly: